redelivre/redelivre/src/wp-content/plugins/simple-dropbox-upload-form/readme.txt

 == Frequently Asked Questions ==

+= I can no longer upload to DropBox =

+If you have a version before 1.8.8.2 this is due to someone finding a security hole.
+To protect your account, I kicked everyone out.
+You will have to reset your settings and Authorize this plugin with DropBox again.
+Sorry!

 = I updated to 1.7.0 and my settings got reset =

 This is due to a bug that was found in the database update function.